CodespaceApS/react-inline-style/README.md

-# react-inline-style
+# react-lazy-style

-react-inline-style is a react native style library to speed up the development.
+react-lazy-style is a react native style library to speed up the development.

 In the example i'm calling my div for View, You dont have to do this.
 You can make a Div component instend.